Traffic ticket: The Demerit Point System in Ontario

 In the province of Ontario, drivers who are convicted of certain driving related offences result in demerit points recorded onto their driving records.
-It is commonly misconceived that drivers actually "lose" points due to convictions for certain traffic offences.
+It is commonly misconceived that drivers actually "lose" points owing to convictions for certain traffic offences.
 In fact, a driver begins with zero demerit points and accumulates demerit points for convictions.
 Demerit points stay on a driver's record for two years from the original offence date.
 If a driver accumulates enough points, a suspension/loss of licence can occur.

 For a fully licensed driver in Ontario, the accumulation of six demerit points results in a "warning" letter.
 At nine points, the driver is scheduled a mandatory interview to discuss their record and give specific reasonings as to why the licence should not be suspended.
 If a driver fails to attend this meeting, their licence may be automatically suspended.
 At 15 or more points, a driver's licence will be suspended for 30 days.
 Surrendering a licence to the Ministry of Transportation is mandatory at this stage; failure to surrender the licence may result in a suspension/loss for up to two years.